 In this case, the APS is equal to the higher of the value of the ISA on the date of the investor's death or the value of the ISA on the date it stops being a 'continuing ISA'.

 An individual is eligible for an APS if:

-No, the APS is separate from the ISA allowance (£20,000 for the 2017/18 tax year).
-The surviving spouse or civil partner can use their ISA allowance in the normal way, separately from any APS.
+No, the APS is separate from the ISA allowance (£20,000 for the 2018/19 tax year).
+The surviving spouse or civil partner can use their ISA allowance in the normal way, in addition to any APS.

 How can an APS be made?